Zaryn-Ooi/E-commerce-Shipping-Data_Data-Analysis-by-R/README.md

 Analysis:

 According to the graph, Female customers made more prior purchase than Male customer, but the prior purchases of both genders are almost the same.
+Hence, we can say that gender does not influence the amount of prior purchase.